 - Where are opportunities to improve delivery and impact profitability?

 Then reflect on your skill set and where you add value and what gives you a real sense of satisfaction and see if you can write a new job description for yourself.
-Where do your strengths lie and how can you align them to the organisation’s strategic objectives?
+Where do your strengths lie and how can you align them to the organisation’s strategic objectives and needs?

-You don’t need to have all the details ironed out, or indeed possess all the skills (there’s always room for professional development as long as you have transferable skills), but you do need to have clarity around what, and be confident that, you can deliver.
+You don’t need to have all the details ironed out, or indeed possess all the skills (there’s always room for professional development as long as you have transferable skills), but you do need to have clarity around what needs to be achieved, and be confident that you can deliver.